 Intelligent Automation combines software-defined control and orchestration with big data analytics, allowing service providers to use deep knowledge about the network to power adaptive automation of their services and operations.

 How Ciena helps

-Service providers can benefit from a wealth of Ciena expertise in both networking technologies, as well as the latest advances in software- and data-driven automation and network analytics, to inform, advise, and automate their business processes.
-Ciena’s 25 years of experience connecting the world positions it to help service providers capitalize on intelligent automation and a vision of the Adaptive Network.
+Service providers can benefit from a wealth of Ciena expertise in both networking technologies, as well as the latest advances in software and data-driven automation and network analytics, to inform, advise, and automate their business processes.
+Ciena’s 25 years of experience connecting the world positions the company to help service providers capitalize on intelligent automation and a vision of the Adaptive Network.

 - Unmatched network experience: With more than 1,300 customers worldwide, Ciena supports 80 percent of the world’s largest network providers.
 Ciena has deployed 150 million kilometers of coherent optical networks.

 - Services: Ciena has a broad services portfolio designed to help operators evolve their networks.
 Ciena’s approach supports the complete network lifecycle, with consulting, solution practices, and services oriented around the needs of our customers.

 - Partners: Ciena augments its value with a vibrant partner program that evolves and develops offerings and expertise to enable all aspects of the Adaptive Network.